 Your machine doesn’t wash clothing as well in a light load as it would a fuller load; more clothing equals more agitation resulting in a better clean.
 If I don’t have enough to substantiate a full load, I leave the pile until I do.
 Now don’t go overstuffing that machine on my account, I’d say a good load uses about 75% of the machine’s size capacity.
 So save up your load until you’ve got that covered.

 This is your carte blanche to buy out Victoria’s Secret!
 I have a lot of underwear and socks which allows me to get away with doing less laundry.
 Where you wear your clothing on your body determines how frequently you should be washing it (we’ll cover that in a second).
-The more socks, underwear and sportswear you have, the less often you need to run through a load because you have more garments to cycle through.
-So yes, excuse for shopping.
+The more socks, underwear, and sportswear you have, the less often you need to run through a load because you have more garments to cycle through.
+So yes, an excuse for shopping.

 The more you wash your clothing, the more wear you put on them–wash cycles, detergent, heat from dryers, yeah…your clothes get stressed!
 Here are some general guidelines as to how frequently you need to wash each garment type.